There's a lot to consider with staircase renovation and if you're looking to design yours from scratch, you're in the

 How much does a new staircase cost?

 The cost of designing a staircase can vary greatly depending on the work required and your desired finish.
-We've broken down our price predictions to account for different budgets and starting points below.
+We've broken down our price predictions to account for different budgets, different staircase ideas and looks, plus starting points below.

 The cost of staircase renovation

 Renovating an existing staircase will be the least expensive option and changing balustrading (spindles, handrail and newel posts), or cladding stair treads and risers, is a quick and easy solution.

 DIY kits start from as little as £200 to £300, though this figure can soon rise depending on the materials used.
 Alternatively, staircase companies offer a full design and installation service, which involves updating all non-structural staircase parts in situ.
 This starts from around £2,000.

 The cost of repositioning or designing a new staircase

 If your existing stairs are badly positioned, it may be worth moving them.
 While this can be achieved by a keen DIY-er, do bear in mind that replacing stairs is comparable to knocking down a structural wall, so it's important to consult an architect or specialist company for advice.

 For a basic off-the-shelf MDF and plywood straight run or a spiral staircase, you can expect to pay £200.
 This rises to £500 for a softwood design.

 A complete self-assembly kit (a popular choice for spiral staircases) tends to cost around £1,000 to £2,000, while modular stairs (which come complete with a greater design choice and full installation) are between £2,000 and £5,000.

 The most expensive option, bespoke staircases start from £5,000 but rise to £20,000 to £90,000.
 Whilst it may seem expensive, this does include all project management, installation – and the result will be a unique installation.

 The issues of staircase safety and comfort are dictated by building control regulations.
 If you’re updating or replacing a staircase, you’ll need to seek building control approval to ensure the stairs are designed well, safe to climb and easy to navigate.